How Art Can Transform The World

 Written by Hana, Teen Volunteer

 Halifax Public Libraries' Teen Blog is written by and for teens.
-Discover more posts here.
+Discover more posts here, opens a new window.

 I think one of our biggest problems as a society is that we feel untouched by the problems of others and by global issues like climate change—even when we could do something to help.
 We've become more self-centred and drawn away from reality.
 We generally don't feel strongly enough that we are part of a global community, part of a larger "we," to take action.